 Is there anything I should know before writing off a director’s loan?

-You may be let off on tax when you write off a director’s loan, but NI is not so forgiving.
-According to HMRC, a loan write-off still counts as earnings; therefore you will pay NI on the amount.
+You may be let off on tax when you write off a director’s loan.
+However, NI is not so forgiving.
+According to HMRC, a loan write-off still counts as earnings.
+Therefore you will pay NI on the amount.
 It’s important to note that in most cases if an NI bill is factored in a write-off, it is usually less tax efficient than salary.
 HMRC view the money as “remuneration or profit derived from employment”, which is correct.
 However, if you are also a shareholder in your company and you can prove that it was because of this position, NI will not apply.
-Proving this though is the hard part as HMRC often pushback on these cases.
+It can be hard to prove this though as HMRC often pushback on these cases.

 Are there any other options?

-One alternative option that will give you the same tax outcome is for your company to pay a dividend equivalent to the amount of the debt.
+An alternative option is that your company pay a dividend equivalent to the amount of debt.
+This will give you the same tax outcome.

 We can help